Phononic frictional losses of a particle crossing a crystal: linear-response theory: Introduction

 \section{Introduction}

 Nanofriction investigates the complex processes of transformation of mechanical energy into thermal energy, through excitation of the vibrational degrees of freedom (phonons) of solids, as well as electronic ones, when available.
 Friction phenomena between dry bodies occur on multiple length and time scales, from the macroscopic scale to the atomic scale.
 Also, they span from weak to strong magnitudes, from gentle wearless sliding to heavy, wear-rich scratching/ploughing.
 The present paper addresses the quantitative theory of a special wear-free friction at the atomic scale, namely that of weak-coupling phononic dissipation for a point-like classical particle channeling through a bulk crystal.
+The current experimental interest in the investigation of the detailed speed dependence of phononic friction \cite{Tao23,Huang24} indicates that a general microscopic theory of the phonon coupling and dissipation is called for.

 As a preamble, it must be noted that dynamical friction is rarely accessible to linear-response (LR) theory, because the coupling between "slider" and "substrate" and its effects are mostly far from weak, and the response elicited far from linear.

 However, a weak coupling situation in which LR works is realized in {\it two} well-defined limits.
-One is the popular low velocity, high temperature limit of a nanoscale slider.
+One is the popular low-velocity, high temperature limit of a nanoscale slider.
 In that limit the thermal random walk of an initially freely diffusing microscopic slider is weakly perturbed by an infinitesimal driving force field.
-The forcing gives rise to a mean average drift velocity with a corresponding frictional dissipation, both infinitesimal, connected to the initial random walk parameters through Einstein's fluctuation-dissipation theorem.\cite{Einstein05,Callen51,Kubo66} The second limit, opposite to the first, is realized when the slider's own velocity, momentum, or mass are so large that the disturbance caused to its motion can be altogether neglected.
-Such is, for instance, the general framework assumed in the dielectric theory of energy losses by fast particles crossing matter, long established for electronic excitations.\cite{LandauEMv8_ch14,Pines99}
+The forcing gives rise to a mean average drift velocity with a corresponding frictional dissipation, both infinitesimal, connected to the initial random walk parameters through Einstein's fluctuation-dissipation theorem \cite{Einstein05,Callen51,Kubo66}.
+This frictional regime was addressed, e.g., in Ref.~\cite{Smith96}.
+The second limit, opposite to the first, is realized when the slider's own velocity, momentum, or mass are so large that the disturbance caused to its motion can be altogether neglected.
+Such is, for instance, the general framework assumed in the dielectric theory of energy losses by fast particles crossing matter, long established for electronic excitations \cite{LandauEMv8_ch14,Pines99}.
+In the frictional context, the two opposite limits of low and large slider velocity were demonstrated in a molecular-dynamics (MD) simulation of a gold cluster sliding on a graphene substrate, where the fast-slider limit was designated as ``ballistic'' \cite{Guerra10}.